Christa McAuliffe: Teacher in Space Project

 Later that year, McAuliffe and Morgan each took a year-long leave of absence from teaching in order to train for a Space Shuttle mission in early 1986.
 NASA paid both their salaries.
 While not a member of the NASA Astronaut Corps, McAuliffe was to be part of the STS-51-L crew, and would conduct experiments and teach lessons from space.
 Her planned duties included basic science experiments in the fields of chromatography, hydroponics, magnetism, and Newton's laws.
 She was also planning to conduct two 15-minute classes from space, including a tour of the spacecraft, called "The Ultimate Field Trip", and a lesson about the benefits of space travel, called "Where We've Been, Where We're Going, Why".
 The lessons were to be broadcast to millions of schoolchildren via closed-circuit TV.
 To record her thoughts, McAuliffe intended to keep a personal journal like a "woman on the Conestoga wagons pioneering the West."

-After being chosen to be the first teacher in space, she was a guest on several television programs, including Good Morning America; the CBS Morning News; the Today Show; and The Tonight Show Starring Johnny Carson, where, when asked about the mission, she stated, "If you're offered a seat on a rocket ship, don't ask what seat.
+After being chosen to be the first teacher in space, McAuliffe was a guest on several television programs, including Good Morning America; the CBS Morning News; the Today Show; and The Tonight Show Starring Johnny Carson, where, when asked about the mission, she stated, "If you're offered a seat on a rocket ship, don't ask what seat.
 Just get on."
 She had an immediate rapport with the media, and the Teacher in Space Project received popular attention as a result.

 Disaster and aftermath

-On January 28, 1986, McAuliffe boarded Challenger with the other six crew members of STS-51-L. Seventy-three seconds into its flight at an altitude of 48,000 ft, the shuttle broke apart, resulting in the deaths of all seven crew members.
+On January 28, 1986, McAuliffe boarded Challenger with the other six crew members of STS-51-L. Only 73 seconds into its flight at an altitude of 48,000 ft, the shuttle broke apart, resulting in the deaths of all seven crew members.

-According to NASA, it was in part because of the excitement over her presence on the shuttle that the accident had such a significant effect on the nation.
+According to NASA, the accident had such a significant effect on the nation in part because of the excitement over McAuliffe's presence on the shuttle.
 Many schoolchildren were viewing the launch live, and media coverage of the accident was extensive.

 Barbara Morgan, her backup, became a professional astronaut in January 1998, and flew on Space Shuttle mission STS-118, to the International Space Station, on August 8, 2007, aboard Endeavour, the orbiter that replaced Challenger.